-•Dressings are to be kept clean and dry.
-You may loosen the ace bandage if it feels tight.
-Your dressing will be changed at your first post-op visit or at Physical Therapy.
-A small amount of clear drainage or bleeding is normal, you may reinforce dressing as needed.
-A TED compression sock or ACE wrap should be re-applied, starting at the ankle and wrapped up the leg to mid-thigh.
-The brace should then be replaced on the leg.
+• Dressings are to be kept clean and dry.
+You may remove the ace wrap and large dressing three days after surgery and replace with dry gauze and tape over the incision sites.
+Leave steri-strips or clear bandages in place until your follow up visit.
+A small amount of clear drainage or bleeding is normal.
+If this is happening, the dressing should be changed daily.
+A compression sock or ACE wrap should be re-applied, starting at the ankle and wrapped up the leg to mid-thigh.
+The immobilizer should then be replaced on the leg.

-•You may get the incisions wet when showering after your first dressing change.
+•You may get the incision wet when showering after your first dressing change.
 The shower should be brief, and the wounds patted dry with a clean towel.
 You should shower from a seated position with your leg extended in front of you.
-The brace should be the last thing you remove and the first to put back on.
+The immobilizer should be the last thing you remove and the first to back on.
 It is important to avoid putting weight on the leg during your shower.
 No baths or soaking the incision until 3-4 weeks after surgery and well healed.